HanbaekLyu/ONMF_ONTF_NDL/README.md

 # Project Title

-Online Nonnegative Matrix/Tensor Factorization algorithms with applications in dictioanry learning for image and network data.
+Online Nonnegative Matrix/Tensor Factorization algorithms with applications in dictionary learning for image and network data.

 ## References